best hair transplant clinic in hyderabad - Fms skin & hair

-At FMS Skin & Hair clinics, hair transplantation is not only a promising procedure for male pattern and female pattern alopecia, but also for other causes of hair loss too; traumatic and burn scars on hair bearing areas, alopecia following surgical procedures (i.e. Craniotomy, rhytidectomy procedures), redo hair transplantation, congenital reasons like cleft lip scenario etc. Today, hair transplantation procedures are extended to patients who want to strengthen a weak hairline, lower the hairline or fix missing facial hair on the moustache, beard, eyebrows or eyelashes.
+Being the best hair transplant clinic in Hyderabad, at FMS Skin & Hair clinics hair transplantation is not only a promising procedure for male pattern and female pattern alopecia, but also for other causes of hair loss too; traumatic and burn scars on hair bearing areas, alopecia following surgical procedures (i.e. Craniotomy, rhytidectomy procedures), redo hair transplantation, congenital reasons like cleft lip scenario etc. Today, hair transplantation procedures are extended to patients who want to strengthen a weak hairline, lower the hairline or fix missing facial hair on the moustache, beard, eyebrows or eyelashes.

 Let's understand the microanatomy of Hair